danielmatteson216/ScalFMM_vortex/README.md

 # *** THIS REPOSITORY'S CONTENTS ARE A MODIFIED VERSION OF THE SCALFMM 2.0 FRAMEWORK AND IS USED FOR VORTEX INTERACTIONS ***
-The installation instructions below are from the Inria ScalFMM gitlab/github and detail how to setup ScalFMM environment.
+The installation instructions below are from the Inria ScalFMM gitlab/github.
+The instructions are FOR REFERENCE ONLY.
+They detail how I setup the ScalFMM environment.
-Do not use the contents of this repository to setup a scalfmm environment Please follow the link below and use the current Inria release.
-Note, this is a refernce copy for this project only and should only be used for validation and research purposes.
+Do not use the contents of this repository to setup a scalfmm environment.
+Please follow the link below and use the current Inria release.
 This is NOT for ScalFMM use.

 # ScalFMM: Fast Multipole Method